jondashkyle/hardly-everything/writing/intro.md

-this project grew out of three of my projects from the past few years:
+this project evolved out of three projects from the past few years:

 - a-line-moving-across-a-window-once-every-year.com
 - bgcolor-fading-from-black-to-white-every-century.com